Do Go On - 319 - Vincent Gigante, The Oddfather

 That's amazing.

-His eccentric behaviour led Gigante to be given another nickname,
+His eccentric behaviour led to me.

 Oh, that's fine.

-because it became more and more famous over the years.
+That's a New York tabloids covering the trial because it became more and more famous over the years.

-I want to be clear that I think, like, I'm saying that's amazing.
+I want to be clear that I think like I'm saying that's amazing.

 It's obviously a deeply insensitive thing to do through a modern lens.